 Studying a law degree online is now possible for an increasing number of Australians.
-If you choose a Juris Doctor online, or an undergraduate course, an online law degree can offer students a very similar experience to traditional universities, just without the commute!
+Whether you choose a Juris Doctor or an undergraduate course, an online law degree can offer students an experience very similar experience to traditional, just without the commute!

 For the people out there who believe online law degrees have no place in Australia, I would point out that almost all traditional universities offer online learning as part of their law programs, and if you speak to any current students, many don’t go to lectures anyway; instead, they opt to listen to recorded lectures that have been uploaded onto their online platforms.